QuantEcon/lecture-python-intro/lectures/prob_dist.md

     p(i) = \frac{\lambda^i}{i!} e^{-\lambda}
 $$

-The interpretation of $p(i)$ is: the number of events in a fixed time interval, where the events occur at a constant rate $\lambda$ and independently of each other.
+The interpretation of $p(i)$ is: the probability of $i$ events in a fixed time interval, where the events occur at a constant rate $\lambda$ and independently of each other.

-The mean and variance are
+The mean and variance are:
 ```{code-cell} ipython3
 λ = 2
 u = scipy.stats.poisson(λ)